Chaos and suspicion in a Ukrainian city spinning out of control

 AMBIGUITY

-On Saturday, police officers in civilian clothes hastily removed their uniforms from the back of the smoldering police station, throwing them into the boot of a car and driving off.
+On Saturday, police officers in civilian clothes hastily removed their uniforms from the back of the smouldering police station, throwing them into the boot of a car and driving off.

 "I don’t know who did the shooting," said one, who refused to be named.